-If you are running an organisation with a sizable workforce, maintaining all workstations, servers, and networks at peak performance conditions can at times prove a difficult task for internal IT support teams (assuming you have one in the first place).
+If you are running an organisation with a sizeable workforce, maintaining all workstations, servers, and networks at peak performance conditions can at times prove a difficult task for internal IT support teams (assuming you have one in the first place).
 For uninterrupted business operation and efficient system running, it is imperative businesses outsource their desktop support tasks to an external service provider.
 These professions have the relevant knowledge with regards to IT problems and have an aptitude for technology and problem solving.
 But, how do you choose the right desktop support provider for your business?
 Well, take a look at these tips below and find out:

 Evaluate Your Needs